lukasz-app/lynx-gallery-example-playground/README.md

 ### Jammer Branch

-On a separate branch (this is `main`), there will be an implementation that attempts to break the background thread using a Jammer function, further exploring threading behavior in Lynx JS.
+This is a "Jammer" branch, with an implementation that attempts to break the background thread using a Jammer function, further exploring threading behavior in Lynx JS.

 ## Features